-Since 2001, the Academy has developed seminars and public events designed to spread word of scientific advances and to bring together researchers in the sciences and the humanities.
-(A "Humanities & Neuroscience Fellowships" page details our support for researchers doing ongoing studies.)
+Since 2001, the Academy has developed public events designed to spread word of scientific advances and to bring together researchers in the sciences and the humanities, and has brought in Fellows doing ongoing studies.

-This program (APAHA) is an international summer course of advanced education created by the Academy and by Rome' (h2CU).
-APAHA trains junior scholars in advanced approaches, with first-hand exposure to archaeology.
+An international for-credit summer course of advanced education created by the Academy and by the University of Rome’s H2CU, this program trains junior scholars in advanced approaches, with first-hand exposure to archaeology at Hadrian’s Villa.

 This Professorship is held by a distinguished visiting scholar from Italy in the fields of History of Art, Musicology, and Italian Studies, teaching within Columbia departments.

-The Academy, in conjunction with the Heyman Center for the Humanities, supports research and seminars to look at law and its images, and at the relationship between law and nature in theory, philosophy, history, and religious thought.
+The Academy supports research and seminars to look at law and its images, and at the relationship between law and nature in theory, philosophy, history, and religious thought.

 An agreement with SISSA, the Scuola Internazionale Superiore di Studi Avanzati in Trieste, includes an exchange of visiting researchers and cooperation on joint conferences designed to explore the content and evolution of the Universe, and particularly dark energy.